 (2) Ownership and sale of the Company’s shares by the Japanese government (the Minister of Economy, Trade and Industry)

-METI also holds one share of the Company's Class A Stock.
-As the holder of a Class A Stock, METI possesses veto rights over certain resolutions of the Company's general shareholders' meetings and meetings of the Board of Directors.
-For details on the Class A Stock, please refer to "8.
-CLASS A STOCK".
+METI also holds one share of the Company’s Class A Stock.
+As the holder of a Class A Stock, METI possesses veto rights over certain resolutions of the Company’s general shareholders’ meetings and meetings of the Board of Directors.
+For details on the Class A Stock, please refer to “4.
+CLASS A STOCK” on P. 113 of our Annual Report 2021.

 In the aforementioned Report, INPEX CORPORATION (prior to the integration with Teikoku Oil; reorganized on October 1, 2008) was identified as a company that should comprise part of a core company, and is expected to play a role in efficient realization of a stable supply of energy for Japan through the involvement by a national flagship company.
 In response to the Report, the Company (also, the Group since our acquirement of Teikoku Oil on October 1, 2008) has sought to promote efficient realization of a stable supply of energy for Japan while taking advantage of synergy with the efforts of active resource diplomacy on the part of the Japanese government, and has aimed to maximize shareholder value by engaging in highly transparent and efficient business operations.